ecmel/refable/README.md

 ## Application

 Application is the main class for bootstrapping.
 Controllers can be registered on application instance.
-For registering directory of components please refer to your bundler's documentation.
+For registering glob of controllers please refer to your bundler's documentation.

 ```ts
 import { Application } from "refable";